SSN(X)-class submarine: Design

+The Navy expects to complete its Analysis of Alternatives in FY2024, at which time the basic requirements should be set.
+The Navy currently expects delivery of the first boat in 2042.

+Capabilities

 An initial small team was formed to consult with industry and identify the threat environment and technologies the submarine will need to operate against in the 2050-plus timeframe.
 One area already identified is the need to integrate with off-board systems so future Virginia boats and the SSN(X) can employ networked, extremely long-ranged weapons.
 A torpedo propulsion system concept from the Pennsylvania State University could allow a torpedo to be launched at a target 200 nmi away and be guided by another asset during the terminal phase.
 Targeting information might also come from another platform like a patrol aircraft or an unmanned aerial vehicle (UAV) launched from the submarine.
 Researchers have identified a quieter advanced propulsion system and the ability to control multiple unmanned underwater vehicles (UUVs) at once as key SSN(X) components.
 The future submarines will operate through the end of the 21st century, and potentially into the 22nd century.
 New propulsion technology, moving beyond the use of a rotating mechanical device to push the boat through the water, could come in the form a biomimetic propulsion system that would eliminate noise-generating moving parts like the drive shaft and the spinning blades of the propulsor.

 The size of the SSN(X) has not yet been publicly disclosed as of early 2023, but according to a December 2022 revision of the CRS report, the Navy wants "the speed and payload the Navy’s fast and heavily armed Seawolf (SSN-21) class SSN design, the acoustic quietness and sensors of the Virginia-class design, and the operational availability and service life of the Columbia-class design."

-The report goes on to suggest that the design would likely be greater than the 7,800 tons of the Virginia class and possibly greater than the 9,138 tons of the Seawolf class.
+An updated CRS report from March 2023 included additional notes about the planned capabilities of the new submarines, taken from the Navy's budget justification documents for FY2024.

+The March 2023 report also describes a Congressional Budget Office (CBO) report that estimates the submerged displacement of the SSN(X) as 11% larger than the SSN-21 (Seawolf-class) design.
+This suggests a submerged displacement around 10,100 tons, based on the Seawolf-class's base displacement of 9,138 tons.
+This estimate was present in a March 2025 revision of the report.

+A March 2025 revision of the CBO report describes the general capabilities of the planned submarine:The Navy states that the SSN(X) “will be designed to counter the growing threat posed by near peer adversary competition for undersea supremacy.
+It will provide greater speed, increased horizontal [i.e., torpedo-room] payload capacity, improved acoustic superiority and non-acoustic signatures, and higher operational availability.
+SSN(X) will conduct full spectrum undersea warfare and be able to coordinate with a larger contingent of off-hull vehicles, sensors, and friendly forces.”